Prabath Jayasuriya: International career

 In July 2022, he was called to the Test squad as the premium spinner for the series against Pakistan.
 During the first test of the series against Pakistan, he picked up his third career five-wicket haul in an innings of a test match to become only the third bowler to grab five wicket hauls in his first three test innings since debut after Tom Richardson and Clarrie Grimmett.
 With record 21 scalps after just two test appearances, he is only behind Narendra Hirwani and Alec Bedser in picking up most test wickets after their first two test matches.
 He also became the third Sri Lankan bowler after Muttiah Muralitharan and Rangana Herath to secure three consecutive five wicket hauls in consecutive innings in test cricket.

 During the second test of the series against Pakistan, he picked up his fourth career five-wicket haul in an innings of a test match to become the seventh bowler overall to take fifers in first three test match appearances and also to become the fifth bowler to claim four five-wicket hauls in first three test appearances from debut.
 He was awarded player of the series for his impressive performances with the ball which helped Sri Lanka to level the two match test series 1–1 against Pakistan and he also ended up as the top wicket taker of the series with 17 scalps.
-He made giant leaps in test cricket after a prolific start to his test career by picking up 29 wickets in his first three test matches and he is only behind Narendra Hirwani and Charles Turner for taking most number of wickets after their first three test matches.
+He made giant leaps in test cricket after a prolific start to his test career by picking up 29 wickets in his first three test matches and he is only behind Hirwani and Charles Turner for taking most number of wickets after their first three test matches.